-Only 21, but on Ukraine's front line 'to keep heroes alive'
+Ukraine's secret weapon - the medics in the line of fire

 He describes going home to visit his boys aged 12 and 14.
 "Those days were so short," he sighs.

-The war, he says, was his generation's responsibility, so that his children can live in peace.
+The war, he says, is his generation's responsibility, so that his children can live in peace.
 "I'm satisfied that my wife and kids do not experience all the emotional turmoil that we experience here.
 We are like a gasket that blocks all the hard times that the war brings," he says.

 On another day, a soldier arrives breathless at the field hospital.
 He holds up two fingers, two injured I wondered.
 But no, he needs two body bags.
 One for the corpse that lies next to an injured man inside the dark green army van and the other, I assume, for another casualty.